gasparbelandria/threejs-snippet/README.md

 * Change properties at objects.
 * Scale, rotation and translation.

-Next, I want learn how:
+Next, I want to learn how:

 * Change shapes.
 * Camera effects.